-The Privacy Act (R.S.C.
-1985, c.
-P-21) came into force on July 1, 1983.
+The Privacy Act (the "Act") came into force on July 1, 1983.
 The Act governs how the federal government may collect personal information, restricts the use and disclosure of this information, and gives individuals a right to review and correct their personal information.
-Section 72 requires every head of a federal government institution to submit a report to Parliament on the administration of the Act within their institution during the fiscal year.

-This report is submitted in accordance with section 72 of the Act.
-It presents an overview of Privacy Act activities carried out within Standards Council of Canada (SCC) during the reporting period of April 1, 2017 to March 31, 2018.
+Section 72 of the Act requires every head of a federal government institution to submit a report to Parliament on the administration of the Privacy Act within their institution during the fiscal year.
+This report presents an overview of Privacy Act activities carried out within Standards Council of Canada ("SCC") during the reporting period of April 1, 2018 to March 31, 2019.